RomanKoshkin/spiking-autoencoder/README.md

 # TODO

+- try changing the speed of the ball in network time (step between the snapshots)
+- try a denser weight matrix
+- try disinhibiting the network
-- The matrix becomes more diagonal over time, which is good: place cells emerge.
+- ?
+The matrix becomes more diagonal over time, which is good: place cells emerge.
 - You don't need spurious assemblies.
 Turn down inhibition -- see what happens.
 - to see if the ball forms tracks, make a move of in+outdegree deltas
 - turn off rewards.